 Their website provides a lot of educational information about student loans so that borrowers are well educated on the topics and various methods of repayment.” — Anonymous

-At least this shows that Great Lakes isn’t actively trying to scrub their website of any information about how to pay student loans from borrowers.
+This shows that Great Lakes isn’t actively trying to scrub their website of any information about how to pay student loans from borrowers.
 But still, the internet is full of articles about how to pay off your student loans.
 If you get that from the Great Lakes website, then great.
 But it’s not an exclusive feature to Great Lakes themselves.

 Everything that I need to complete is online.
 I signed up for a forbearance online and it was simple.
 They didn’t ask me to prove anything or call in or jump through all these hoops.
-Granted, it’s in their best interests to let students go through forbearance, but when there’s a stressful situation, it’s nice to know that you can just jump online and cancel your payments for a little bit.” — Najela Cobb
+Granted, it’s in their best interests to let students go through forbearance, but when there’s a stressful situation, it’s nice to know that you can just jump online and cancel your payments for a little bit.”— Najela Cobb

 We can see this as a good and a bad feature.
 Yes, it’s easy to get forbearance on your student loans.
 If you’re going through a rough financial patch, the last thing you want to do is sit on hold with some rude customer service rep and listen to them give you the run-around.